-Radiation Therapy Facility (RTF) Scanning Transmission Electron Microfive largest high-technology employers on Long Island, with approximately 3,000 employees that include scientists, engineers, technicians, and administrative personnel.
+BNL is located near the geographical center of Suffolk County, Long Island, New York.
+The Laboratory is located in Brookhaven Township, the largest township in both area and population, and is approximately 60 miles east of New York City.
+BNL is one of the five largest high-technology employers on Long Island, with approximately 2,800 employees that include scientists, engineers, technicians, and administrative personnel.
 In addition, the Laboratory annually hosts almost 4,000 visiting scientists and students from universities, industries, and government agencies, who often reside in apartments and dormitories on site or in nearby communities.